QubesOS/qubes-doc/user/how-to-guides/how-to-use-block-storage-devices.rst

    :alt:
    :align: center

    Qubes Devices Widget tray icon

 Attaching USB drives is integrated into the Devices Widget.
 Simply insert your USB drive and click on the widget.
 You will see multiple entries for your USB drive; typically, ``sys-usb:sda``, ``sys-usb:sda1``, and ``sys-usb:2-1`` for example.
 Entries starting with a number (e.g. here ``2-1``) are the :doc:`whole usb-device </user/how-to-guides/how-to-use-usb-devices>`.
 Entries without a number (e.g. here ``sda``) are the whole block-device.
 Other entries are partitions of that block-device (e.r. here ``sda1``).

 The simplest option is to attach the entire block drive.
 In our example, this is ``sys-usb:sda``, so hover over it.
 This will pop up a submenu showing running VMs to which the USB drive can be connected.
 Click on one and your USB drive will be attached!

-**Note:** attaching individual partitions (e.g. ``sys-usb:sda1``) can be slightly more secure because it doesn’t force the target app qube to parse the partition table.
+.. note:: attaching individual partitions (e.g. ``sys-usb:sda1``) can be slightly more secure because it doesn’t force the target app qube to parse the partition table.
 However, it often means the app qube won’t detect the new partition and you will need to manually mount it inside the app qube.
 See below for more detailed steps.

 Block Devices in VMs
 --------------------

 If not specified otherwise, block devices will show up as ``/dev/xvdi*`` in a linux VM, where ``*`` may be the partition-number.
 If a block device isn’t automatically mounted after attaching, open a terminal in the VM and execute: